eliminmax/tech-journal/docs/topics/Networking/Infrastructure/Cisco-IOS.md

 #### Set up communication

-To establish a router on Autonomous System 1234 with the IP address `198.51.100.22` and a rounter on Autonomous System 1111 with the IP address `198.51.100.23` as neigbors, run the following:
+To establish a router on Autonomous System 1234 with the IP address `198.51.100.22` and a rounter on Autonomous System 1111 with the IP address `198.51.100.23` as neighbors, run the following:

 ##### ON 1234
 ```cisco